11′09″01 September 11: "Iran"

 The news of the September 11, 2001 attacks reaches an Afghan refugee camp, where bricks are produced to build new shelters, in view of the attacks promised by the United States.
-Here a young teacher tries to explain to her young students what happened and to make them respect a minute of silence in honor of the victims.
+Here a young teacher tries to explain to her young students what happened and to make them observe a minute of silence in honor of the victims.
 Attempts, however, fail one after another.
-Finally, the teacher finds herself having to impose the minute of silence on the children near a chimney (the most similar to a skyscraper).
+Finally, the teacher finds herself having to impose the minute of silence on the children near a chimney (the structure most similar to a skyscraper in the area).